 If you die without a Will, or for some reason your Will does not deal with all of your assets, this is known as “intestacy”.
-It can cause considerable stress and expense for your family, which is why you should have a valid will, advises Estate Planning lawyer CHRISTINE KNOLL.
+It can cause considerable stress and expense for your family, which is why you should have a valid will, advises Estate Planning lawyer TERRY MORGAN.

 The Probate and Administration Act 1898 (NSW) sets out rules for how your assets will be distributed after all debts have been paid.
 Without a will, the deceased has no control over their estate and it can be very difficult to determine who should be able to apply for Letters of Administration (the legal process for distributing your assets after you die).